Sen. Blunt says Harvey 'another reason to keep the government open'

-WASHINGTON — As rescue crews are still at work across Texas while people sort through the damage from Hurricane Harvey, Congress is considering linking upcoming legislation to raise the nation’s debt ceiling to financial relief to victims of the storm.
+WASHINGTON — As rescue crews are still at work across Texas while people sort through the damage from Hurricane Harvey, Congress is considering linking upcoming legislation that would raise the nation’s debt ceiling to financial relief for victims of the storm.

 Sen. Roy Blunt, R-Mo., said he wouldn’t be opposed if that was the case.

-“That’s one way to do it,” he said on Sunday's "Meet The Press."
-“The Whip and the Leader need to look at how the votes come together to make that happen.”
+“That’s one way to do it,” said Blunt, a member of the Senate Republican leadership, on Sunday's "Meet The Press."
+“The whip and the leader need to look at how the votes come together to make that happen.”

-Congress returns to work on Tuesday, and even before the storm, they were already going to face a very packed fall agenda.
-Blunt believes the aftermath of Harvey has created “another reason as to why you’d want to keep the government open” and pass a necessary government funding bill this month.
+Congress returns to work on Tuesday, and even before the storm, it was already going to face a very packed fall agenda.
+Blunt believes the aftermath of Harvey has created “another reason as to why you’d want to keep the government open” and pass a necessary government-funding bill this month.

 Harvey might be the most costly natural disaster in U.S. history, and President Donald Trump has asked Congress for $7.85 billion in aid for Harvey victims.